Wigginton, Oxfordshire: Parish church

 In the late 19th century the church was restored under the direction of two Gothic Revival architects: the chancel and south aisle in 1870 under William White and the nave and north aisle in 1886 under John Loughborough Pearson.
 The stained glass of the east window was added in 1908.
 St Giles is a Grade I listed building.

 The tower has a ring of six bells.
 Until 1998 there were only three: the treble cast by Matthew III Bagley of Chacombe, Northamptonshire in 1753, the second cast by George Mears of the Whitechapel Bell Foundry in 1859 and the tenor by Henry Bond of Burford in 1896.
 In 1998 the Whitechapel Bell Foundry converted this into a ring of six by retuning the treble as a tenor, recasting the 1859 and 1896 bells as new second, third, fourth and fifth bells and adding a new treble.
 The bells were then rehung in a new frame by White's of Appleton.
 St Giles' also has a Sanctus bell that was cast in about 1599.

 St Giles' has an early clock.
 Its date is unknown but its characteristics suggest it was made early in the 17th century.
 The churchwardens' accounts record payments to a Samuel Bloxham for its repair from 1717 onwards, including a bill for £5 3s 0d for work in 1733–34 when Bloxham and a clockmaker called Thomas Gilks from Chipping Norton seem to have rebuilt it.
 St Giles' parish is now part of the Benefice of Hook Norton with Great Rollright, Swerford and Wigginton.

 Amenities

-Wigginton has a public house, The White Swan, that is controlled by Hook Norton Brewery.
+Wigginton previously had a public house, The White Swan, that was controlled by Hook Norton Brewery.
+The public house shut down during lockdown and has not been re-opened since.
 There is a Swerford and Wigginton Women's Institute.